coffee-cup/jakerunzer-com/src/pages/writing/index.md

 # Writing

 These posts are my attempt at clarifying my thoughts and teaching others what I have learned.
-I don't write often, but I am trying to get better at as I think it is a good habit to have.
+I don't write often, but I am trying to get better at.

 - [Static sites](/writing/static)
 - [Applicatives](/writing/applicatives)